Dick Cavett: The Tonight Show

-In 1960, aged 23, Cavett was living in a three-room, fifth-floor apartment on West 89th Street in Manhattan for $51 a month, equal to $ today.

-He was cast in a film by the Signal Corps, but further jobs were not forthcoming.
+Cavett was cast in a film by the Signal Corps, but further jobs were not forthcoming.
 He was an extra on The Phil Silvers Show in 1959, a TV remake of the film Body and Soul for the DuPont Show of the Month the same year, and Playhouse 90 ("The Hiding Place") in 1960.
 He briefly revived his magic act while working as a typist and as a mystery shopper in department stores.
-Meanwhile, his girlfriend and future wife Carrie Nye landed several Broadway roles.

-Cavett was a copyboy (gofer) at Time magazine when he read a newspaper item about Jack Paar, then host of The Tonight Show.
+Cavett was a copyboy at Time magazine when he read a newspaper item about Jack Paar, then host of The Tonight Show.
 The article described Paar's concerns about his opening monologue and constant search for material.
 Cavett wrote some jokes, put them into a Time envelope, and went to the RCA Building.
 He ran into Paar in a hallway and handed him the envelope.
 He then went to sit in the studio audience.
 During the show, Paar worked in some of the lines that Cavett had fed him.

 Afterward, Cavett got into an elevator with Paar, who invited him to contribute more jokes.
 Within weeks, Cavett was hired, originally as talent coordinator.
 Cavett wrote for Paar the famous line "Here they are, Jayne Mansfield" as an introduction for the buxom actress.

 Cavett appeared on the show in 1961, acting as interpreter for Miss Universe of 1961, Marlene Schmidt of Germany.